RomiSolMolina/workflowCompressionML/compressionAndTraining/README.md

 ### How to start?

 The file **compressionMain.ipynb** has the main function for performing hyperparameters search, training, and compression, including:

     - Load dataset

     - Hyperparameters optimization for teacher topology

     - Training of the teacher model

-    - Hyperparameters optimization for the student topology (combined with pruning, quantization, and knwoledge distillation)
+    - Hyperparameters optimization for the student topology (combined with pruning, quantization, and knowledge distillation

-    - Training of the student model (combined with pruning, quantization, and knwoledge distillation)
+    - Training of the student model (combined with pruning, quantization, and knowledge distillation)

     - Metric report

-    - Teacher and student models are saved in the folder **models**
+    - Teacher and student models save in the folder **models**

 ### Final remarks